 All Federal Direct Stafford Loan applicants must have a complete financial aid file.
-In addition, all first-time borrowers at HCC must sign a promissory note and complete an online entrance interview at StudentLoans.gov site in order to ensure that their rights and responsibilities as student loan borrowers are understood.
+In addition, all first-time borrowers at HCC must sign a Master Promissory Note (MPN)/Loan Agreement and complete online entrance counseling at StudentLoans.gov in order to ensure that their rights and responsibilities as student loan borrowers are understood.